cestacio/100-days-of-code/r1-log.md

 ### R1D9
 Worked on coding challenges and practiced whiteboarding.
 Learned how to diagram each step of the problem.
 Solified my understanding of the .reduce() array method.

+### R1D10-11
+Worked on coding challenges in the repl.it classroom.
+Revisted older problems to solidify understanding of simple javascript algorithms.